alan-turing-institute/netts/docs/docs/install.md

 ### Install to an Alternative Directory

-By default, the dependencies will be installed to a `netspy` directory in your home directory.
-If you would like to install in a different location, set an environment variable called `NETSPY_DIR` either on the commandline:
+By default, the dependencies will be installed to a `netts` directory in your home directory.
+If you would like to install in a different location, set an environment variable called `NETTS_DIR` either on the commandline:

 ```bash
 export NETTS_DIR={DIRECTORY}